Fillo468/Emotion-Recognition-Multimodal-Fusion-/README.md

 The results indicate that vocal features provide a stronger predictive signal for arousal than for valence in the EMOVOME dataset.

 ---

+## Regression — AMIGOS (Physiological Features)

+After preprocessing and feature extraction, regression experiments are performed on the physiological signals extracted from the AMIGOS dataset.

+1. Input dataset

+The regression stage uses the feature table generated during preprocessing.

+The dataset contains:

+trial-level physiological descriptors
+associated emotional annotations
+extracted ECG and EDA features

+Only physiological descriptors are used as predictive inputs.

+2. Modality-specific feature selection

+The two physiological modalities are evaluated independently.

+ECG feature subset

+EDA feature subset

+This creates two separate regression pipelines:

+* ECG-only
+* EDA-only

+3. Targets

+Two independent regression tasks are defined:

+* Arousal regression
+* Valence regression

+The target values correspond to the original AMIGOS self-assessment annotations.

+4. Train / validation / test split

+For each modality and target, the dataset is divided into:

+Training set: 60%
+Validation set: 20%
+Test set: 20%

+A fixed random seed (random_state = 42) is used for reproducibility.

+5. Feature standardization

+Before training, physiological features are standardized using z-score normalization.

+The scaler is fitted only on the training set and then applied to validation and test sets.

+6. Regression models

+A separate Random Forest regressor is trained for each modality-target combination.

+- ECG — Arousal
+n_estimators = 200
+max_depth = 5
+min_samples_split = 2
+bootstrap = True
+oob_score = True
+- ECG — Valence
+n_estimators = 500
+max_depth = 5
+min_samples_split = 2
+bootstrap = True
+oob_score = True
+- EDA — Arousal
+n_estimators = 100
+max_depth = 5
+min_samples_split = 2
+bootstrap = True
+oob_score = True
+- EDA — Valence
+n_estimators = 500
+max_depth = 5
+min_samples_split = 2
+bootstrap = True
+oob_score = True

+These hyperparameters were selected through preliminary *grid-search* optimization.

+7. Model persistence

+The trained physiological regressors are saved for later reuse in the late fusion stage:

+rf_amigos_ecg_arousal.pkl
+rf_amigos_ecg_valence.pkl
+rf_amigos_eda_arousal.pkl
+rf_amigos_eda_valence.pkl

+8. Evaluation metrics

+Each model is evaluated on both validation and test sets using:

+MSE — Mean Squared Error
+RMSE — Root Mean Squared Error
+MAE — Mean Absolute Error
+R² — Coefficient of Determination

+9. Test performance

+Overall, the physiological single-modality regressors show limited predictive power, especially for valence, which motivates the use of multimodal fusion.

+---